fiap-9soat-snackbar/snackbar/README.md

 ### Provisioning with EKS

 If you choose option **2**, the environment will be configured on AWS using EKS.
 The script `infra/scripts/start-eks.sh` will be responsible for provisioning the resources on AWS and configuring the Kubernetes cluster on EKS.

+### What do these scripts do?

+- Start a Kubernetes Cluster v1.31 on Minikube or AWS EKS.
+- Create the ns-snackbar namespace.
+- Install the Helm chart for the Snackbar application.
+- Install the MongoDB database used by the Snackbar application in Replicaset configuration.
+- Connect the Snackbar and MongoDB services to the user's machine via port-forward (Minikube).
+- Provision a LoadBalancer so that the user can access the Snackbar and MongoDB services (AWS EKS).
+- List the pods that were created.

 ### Destroying the Infrastructure